Understanding the Drug Reaction Kinetics of Nerve Guides via Modeling

 Bioengineers can examine the drug reaction kinetics for the design of nerve guides and other drug delivery systems.
 By creating models like this one, it’s possible for them to test different design parameters (like time, geometry, affinity of the species, etc.) to see what affects the drug release behavior and by how much.
 Engineers could even evaluate how a mixed biomaterial affects the results, using this and the other information provided to optimize their overall design.

 To get started with modeling drug reaction kinetics, click the button below.
-This will take you to the Application Gallery, which includes step-by-step documentation and an MPH-file that you can download with a valid software license.
+This will take you to the Application Gallery, which includes step-by-step documentation and an MPH-file.